A Luna \'etale slice theorem for algebraic stacks: Introduction

 \subsection{Acknowledgements}

-We thank Andrew Kresch for many useful conversations.
-We also thank Bjorn Poonen for suggesting the argument of Lemma \ref{L:curves}.
-We would also like to thank Dragos Oprea and Michel Brion for some helpful comments.
+We thank Andrew Kresch for many useful conversations as well as Dragos Oprea and Michel Brion for some helpful comments.
+Finally, we thank the referee whose careful reading greatly improved this article.